Before your hospital appointment

 You should take your current glasses with you as the staff may need to see them.
 A list of any medication that you are taking at the moment may also be useful.

-It is easy to forget what the ophthalmologist says and the questions you want to ask.
+It is easy to forget what the specialist says and the questions you want to ask.
 Making a note of any questions that you have and taking it with you can help you to remember.
 It's a good idea to use a black felt tip pen to write these questions out, as your vision may be blurry from the drops used to examine your eyes.

 You can find out about the hospital in England on the NHS Choices website, in Wales on NHS Direct Wales website, in Scotland on the NHS 24 website or in Northern Ireland on the Health and Social Care in Northern Ireland website.